-• PFAS manufacturer means a person1 that produces PFAS compounds.
-The term does not include a person that uses previously made PFAS material or items obtained from an original PFAS maker, for example: (i) to produce commercial or consumer goods, such as weatherproof caulking, or (ii) as intermediary products for use in the manufacture of commercial goods, such as a greaseproof coating for a pizza box.
+• "PFAS manufacturer" means a person1 that produces PFAS compounds.
+The term does not include a person that uses previously made PFAS material or items obtained from an original PFAS maker,

 1 Person is defined by G.S.
 130A-313(9) as "an individual, corporation, company, association, partnership, unit of local government, State agency, federal agency or other legal entity."